SebasAas/Netflix-Clone/README.md

 ### Stack

--React
+- React
--React-Redux for manage the state
+- React-Redux for manage the state
--Redux-Persist to persist the data
+- Redux-Persist to persist the data
--Firebase to serve the app
+- Firebase to serve the app
--Firestore as a DB
+- Firestore as a DB

 ### Considerations